Beware of mortgage scams

 We’re here to help

 To be clear, we’re not claiming that every mortgage offer you receive is fraudulent or deceptive.
-But in times like this — with mortgage rates rising — there’s a much greater likelihood that you’ll receive something questionable.
+But when mortgage rates are frequently changing, there’s a much greater likelihood that you’ll receive something questionable.
 If you do get a mortgage or refinance offer — by email or direct mail — and you’re not sure if it’s legitimate.
 Hold on to it, and give us a call.
 We’d be happy to review it with you.

 Let’s talk